 Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION licensing schemes allowing digital uses of works or other subject-matter for the purpose of illustration for teaching are easily available and that educational establishments are aware of the existence of such licensing schemes.
 Member States should be able to provide for systems to ensure that there is fair compensation for rightholders for uses under those exceptions or limitations.
 Member States should be encouraged to use systems that do not create an administrative burden, such as systems that provide for one-off payments.
 [See Council's recital (17a) - row 36] educational establishments are aware of the existence of such licensing schemes.
-Such measures may include the development of licensing schemes tailored to the needs of educational establishments and the development of information tools aimed at ensuring the visibility of the existing licensing schemes. for the purpose of illustration for teaching are easily available and that educational establishments are aware of the existence of such licensing schemes.
+Such measures may include the development of licensing schemes tailored to the needs of educational establishments and the development of information tools aimed at ensuring the visibility of the existing licensing schemes.
+Member States adopting this approach should take concrete measures to ensure that right holders make the licensing schemes allowing digital uses of works or other subject-matter for the purpose of illustration for teaching are easily available and that educational establishments are aware of the existence of such licensing schemes.
 Such licensing schemes measures may include the development of licensing schemes tailored to-should meet the needs of educational establishments. and the development of Information tools aiming at ensuring the visibility of the existing licensing schemes could also be developed.
-Such schemes could, for example, be based on collective licensing or on extended collective licensing in order to avoid educational establishments having to negotiate individually with rightholders.
-In order to guarantee legal certainty, Member States should specify under which conditions an educational establishment
+Such schemes could, for example, be based on collective licensing or on extended collective licensing in order to avoid educational establishments having to